taoqxtaozi/Common_Col/README.md

 pip install biopython interval3 collections multiprocessing
 ```
 #### Some prerequisites
+If the maf alignments are generated from cactus```(https://github.com/ComparativeGenomicsToolkit/cactus)```, you can directly run step2.

 1. Make sure every blocks in all maf files you input have a reference, make it be the first row in every block.
 If you need to adjust the order of taxa(say, A,B,C,D and A is the reference) in blocks, you can use:

    ```